melezhik/swat/intro.md

 fi

 ```
 Here we ask swat to do a couple of things.
-First to pass via POST /login request valid credentials , and then store a cookie returned by server into a local file in the directory where swat tests runs ( As we said before after successful authetication server return a "session" cookie ).
+First to pass via POST /login request valid credentials , and then store a cookie returned by server into a local file in the directory where swat tests runs ( As we said before after successful authentication server return a "session" cookie ).

 Ok let's re-run our last test: